phoenixframework/phoenix/X_mix-tasks.md

 Migrations are a programmatic, repeatable way to affect changes to a database schema.
 Migrations are also just modules, and we can create them with the `ecto.gen.migration` task.
 Let's walk through the steps to create a migration for a new comments table.

-We simply need to invoke the task with a snake-case version of the module name that we want.
+We simply need to invoke the task with a snake_case version of the module name that we want.
 Preferably, the name will describe what we want the migration to do.

 ```console
 mix ecto.gen.migration add_comments_table